 Swiss Chard is a member of the beet family and very easy to grow.
-It's a great source of Vitamin C, K & A. It's easy to grow and tolerates mild freezes and is grown as a summer green.
+It's a great source of Vitamin C, K & A. It tolerates mild freezes and is grown as a summer green.
 Both leaves and stems are edible.
 Swiss Chard requires 8-10 hours of sunlight daily.

 Before planting, soak Swiss chard seeds in warm water for 15 minutes to speed up germination.
 Sow seeds 1/4-inch deep and a few inches apart directly in the garden when the soil is at least 50°F.